Abdominal pain - children under age 12Stomach pain in children; Pain - abdomen - children; Abdominal cramps in children; Belly ache in children

 - Is unable to pass stool, especially if the child is also vomiting

-- Is vomiting blood or has blood in the stool (especially if the blood is maroon or dark, tarry black)
+- Is vomiting blood or has blood in the stool (especially if the blood is maroon or a dark, tarry black color)

 - Has sudden, sharp abdominal pain

 - Has a rigid, hard belly

 - Has had a recent injury to the abdomen

 Call your provider if your child has: